antonkulaga/r-biocontainers/README.md

-# r-containers
+# r-biocontainers
-Biocontainers that are based on R language
+Biocontainers that are based on R language (moved from antonkulaga/biocontainers/R to easy hooks load)